mohammed-ayoub-javascript/filter-video/README.md

   - Improved iframe detection
   - Support for "Open in New Tab" videos (right click on video and select "Open in New Tab" is available for some platforms like Coursera lectures)

+### NEW in v1.2.4:

+  - Adding the Arabic language in the extension
+  - Improving the interface better

 ## Installation

 ### For Chrome